zingff/kortex_motion_planning/doc/generalTutorial.md

 > last update: 20231220

-You can build the workspace following the following order.
+You can build the workspace with the following the following order (**Recommended**).
 Or you can build the whole workspace one-off, but I never try.
+You can build partial packages if for partial functions.

 1. `apriltag`: pose estimation for QR code

-   apriltag, apriltag_ros
+   Content(s): apriltag, apriltag_ros

    Note: then skiplist apriltag

 2. `pinocchio`: dynamic modeling and computation

-   pinocchio
+   Content(s): pinocchio

    Note: then skiplist pinocchio